Apriori Knowledge in an Era of Computational Opacity: The Role of AI in Mathematical Discovery: Knowledge of the Four Color Theorem

 \section{Knowledge of the Four Color Theorem}

-The question of what effect computer proofs have on our philosophical conception of mathematics began to be discussed in earnest in 1977 when Appel and Haken used a computer to verify the Four Color Theorem \cite{appel1989every}.
-Appel and Haken reduced the Four Color Theorem to that of verifying that a certain `reducibility' property held of each of a particular set of 1,834 finite graphs.
-While verifying that a finite graph is reducible can be done mechanically, larger graphs require the consideration of a finite but extremely large number of possibilities.
-Appel and Haken used a supercomputer to verify that each of these 1,834 graphs is indeed reducible.
-This required over a month of continual computer operation.
-As a result, the successful execution of their algorithm can be understood as a proof of the Four Color Theorem which, in virtue of its length and complexity, has yet to be (and presumably cannot be) surveyed and checked step-by-step by a human mathematician.
-To this day, no proof of the Four Color Theorem exists that can be surveyed and checked by a human.
+Discussion of our Main Question began in earnest when, in 1977, Appel and Haken used a computer to verify the Four Color Theorem (henceforth 4CT) \cite{appel1989every}.
+Appel and Haken argued that to prove the 4CT, it sufficed to verify the 4-colorability of a particular set of 1,834 finite graphs.
+While this verification can be done entirely mechanically, for larger graphs, it is extremely time-consuming.
+Appel and Haken thus used a supercomputer to verify that each of these 1,834 graphs were indeed 4-colorable, requiring over a month of continual computer operation.
+As a result, the successful execution of their algorithm can be understood as giving a proof of the 4CT.
+The sheer length of this proof means, however, that it cannot be surveyed and checked step-by-step by a human mathematician.
+It remains true today that no human has produced a proof of the 4CT that can be checked by a human mathematician without the aid of a computer.

-As early as 1979 philosophers began to reflect on what this meant for mathematics.
-Tymoczko \cite{tymoczko1979four} argued that mathematics had now become an empirical discipline insofar as proofs could be obtained by performing \textit{experiments} such as the running of computer programs.
-Detlefsen and Luker \cite{detlefsen1980four} argued that mathematics had in some sense always been an empirical discipline and that there was therefore nothing philosophically new in Appel and Haken's accomplishment.
+In 1979, philosophers began to reflect on what this meant for mathematics.
+Tymoczko \cite{tymoczko1979four} argued that as a result, mathematics had now become an empirical discipline in which proofs could be obtained by performing \textit{experiments} such as the running of computer programs.\footnote{Detlefsen and Luker \cite{detlefsen1980four} further argued that mathematics had in some sense always been an empirical discipline and that there was therefore nothing philosophically new in Appel and Haken's accomplishment.}

+In particular, Tymoczko thought that our knowledge of the 4CT rested on an argument involving the premise \begin{quote} \textbf{Rel}: Carefully written computer programs reliably output true claims. \end{quote} Tymoczko thought of \textbf{Rel} as a claim stating the reliability of a piece of scientific equipment.
+It is thus not the sort of thing that can be established by pure reason.
+Thus, any knowledge obtained with the use of \textbf{Rel} could, at most, be empirical.
+Tymoczko concluded that our knowledge of the 4CT, while genuine knowledge, was not apriori -- that is, not justified purely on rational grounds -- but rather merely empirical.
+Others, such as \cite{detlefsen1980four}, concurred.